 Unfortunately, depressants have a high risk of causing chemical dependence.
 Even prescription depressants like benzos are usually not prescribed for consistent use for longer than four weeks.
-Alcohol has a high risk for addiction as well, and it’s often used as a method ofnumbing painful emotional symptoms of psychological disorders like anxiety, depression, and trauma.
+Alcohol has a high risk for addiction as well, and it’s often used as a method of self-medication, numbing painful emotional symptoms of psychological disorders like anxiety, depression, and trauma.
 However, depressants can make certain mental health issues worse by worsening existing chemical imbalances.

 Once dependence on a depressant has developed, the subsequent withdrawal symptoms can be potentially dangerous, especially when trying to quit cold turkey.
 Dependence can cause a buildup of excitatory neurochemicals that are suppressed by the depressant.
 Stopping suddenly can cause over-excitement in the nervous system, leading to anxiety, panic, seizures, and delirium.

 Ready to get Help?

 Stimulants are a class of drugs that excite the nervous system and cause feelings of energy, power, and euphoria.
 They have a variety of medical uses including treatments for obesity, mood disorders, sleep disorders, impulse control, and focus problems.
 The most popular medicinal stimulants are used to treat ADHD.
 However, the most common recreational stimulants are cocaine and methamphetamine.